Lab 3: Series and Parallel Resistive Circuit

 -

-Connect the red alligator clip of the DMM to one lead of one of the resistors and the black alligator clip to the other lead of the resistor.
+Connect the red alligator clip of the DMM to one lead of a resistor and the black alligator clip to the other lead of the resistor.

 Lab Question 2: Write down the measured resistance (at least 3 significant figures) in the "Measured Ω" column of the table you created in the pre-lab.
-Does this value agree with the normal resistor value according to the colour band value?
+Does this value agree with the nominal resistor value according to the color band?
 What is the % error?
 Is the error within the tolerance of the resistor (indicated by the tolerance band)?

 -